Skip to content

 What are extracurricular activities?

-• Any extracurricular activities in a CV must be directly relevant to the job at hand—this means you’ll be swapping them out from application to application.
+• Extracurricular activities in a CV must be relevant to the job at hand – this means you’ll be swapping them out from application to application.

-• Your extracurricular activities have to be real—no exaggerating or embellishing.
+• Your extracurricular activities must be real – no exaggeration or embellishment.

-• It’s always good to offer measurable outcomes associated with your extracurricular activities—an answer to the question: what did you achieve?
+• It’s always good to offer measurable outcomes associated with activities in your CV – an answer to the question: What did you achieve?

-Now, let’s cover the 10 best extracurricular activities examples for a CV:
+Let’s cover examples of the 10 best extracurricular activities in CVs:

 1. Volunteer work and fundraising

-Volunteer encompasses every possible job, just minus the pay packet.
+Volunteering encompasses every possible job, just without pay.
 This is often a huge plus for employers: volunteer work shows that you’re passionate enough about something to put in the hard work without being financially compensated for it.
 But there is something we can discuss further: fundraising.

-Fundraising in a CV is relevant to jobs that involve:
+Fundraising activities in CV are relevant to jobs that involve:

 • Selling